Lorraine Bowen: 2011–2015: Lorraine Bowen's Comfort Zone and Lorraine Bowen's Polyester Fiesta!

 Lorraine Bowen's Polyester Fiesta show celebrates polyester and has four models, a scientist and a wardrobe mistress.
 Bowen acts as hostess, model and sings down the catwalk.
-Bowen has been a collector of vintage polyester outfits since visiting jumble sales as a girl and the collection has been featured on BBC One's The One Show and BBC Radio 4's Woman's Hour.
+Bowen has been a collector of vintage polyester outfits since visiting jumble sales as a girl, and the collection has been featured on BBC One's The One Show and BBC Radio 4's Woman's Hour.

 Polyester Fiesta! toured during 2015, been performed at Glasgay, The South Bank Vintage Festival, Brighton Fringe, Colchester Arts Centre and Royal Vauxhall Tavern among others.

 2015: Britain's Got Talent

-Bowen was a contestant on Britain's Got Talent in May 2015 and was sent through to the live semi-finals by David Walliams' golden buzzer after she sang her own song "The Crumble Song."
-Simon Cowell, Amanda Holden and Alesha Dixon buzzed the act, which was about her love of apple crumble.
-Bowen was voted off the show in the first semi-final after singing a song about space.
-She came fourth in the votes, which was not enough to get into the final.
+In May 2015, Bowen was a contestant on the ninth series of Britain's Got Talent and was sent through to the live semi-finals by David Walliams' golden buzzer after her audition, where she sang her own song "The Crumble Song."
+Simon Cowell And Amanda Holden buzzed the act, which was about her love of apple crumble.
+Bowen closed the first semi-final where she sang her song "Space", after which she was ultimately eliminated from the competition, having finished fourth in that evening's public vote, narrowly missing out on the top 3.